 The federal False Claims Act is intended to prevent and detect fraud, waste, and abuse of government funds.
 It is a violation of the federal False Claims Act for anyone to knowingly submit, or cause another person to submit, a false claim and receive government funds.
 Examples of actions that could violate the federal False Claims Act include overcharging the government for services rendered; filing a claim with the government for services that were not rendered; or filing a claim with the government with information known to be false.
 Anyone who knowingly or intentionally submits a false claim to the federal government is liable for civil penalties of $5,500 to $11,000 per claim, plus three times the amount of damage caused by the false claim.

 A contractor of the University who suspects a violation of the False Claims Act or any other federal, state, or local law, a University policy, or the University’s Code of Conduct is required to promptly report it by calling the University’s hotline at (314) 362–4998.
 Anyone who, in good faith, reports a suspected or actual violation of law, regulation, or University Code of Conduct or policy will be protected from retaliation and retribution as a result of such reporting, regardless of whether or not, after investigation, a violation is found to have occurred.

 If issues related to misuse of government funds are not addressed and resolved after reporting it to the University, the federal False Claims Act contains provisions that allow citizens with evidence of false claims against the government to sue, on behalf of the government, in order to recover the improperly charged funds.
 If the suit ultimately ends in a monetary judgment, the citizen may share in the damages recovered.

 You can print a copy of these terms with the below PDF.

-Terms and Conditions June 2012.pdf
+Terms and Conditions rev July 2013.pdf